 So you have an amazing app idea and the development process is moving along smoothly, so it must be impossible this app won’t be successful right?
 Wrong.
 Unfortunately, there are plenty of ways your app can fail.
 But we’re here to help you make sure that doesn’t happen.
 The most important thing to stay on top of during your development process is marketing so that your app doesn’t fail.
-The reason why marketing your app is so important is because if your app is so great, but no one knows about it, chances are no one will experience how great your app is.
+The reason why marketing your app is so important is that if your app is so great, but no one knows about it, chances are no one will experience how great your app is.

 There is so much competition amongst all the apps in the app store striving for users’ attention and it’s obviously no surprise that it is very challenging to get there.
 The app’s profile page in the app store is crucial to your customers because this is where you’re connecting with your target audience.
-Your app can either make it or break it with a user in this exact page.
-Think of it as your app’s selling pitch: there’s a preview video of the app along with some screenshots, a description, ratings and reviews, etc – all to attract more customers and convince them that they need your app.
+Your app can either make it or break it with a user on this exact page.
+Think of it as your app’s selling pitch: there’s a preview video of the app along with some screenshots, a description, ratings, and reviews, etc – all to attract more customers and convince them that they need your app.

 This is also where app store optimization comes into play.
 This is the process of improving the visibility of the app in the app store.
 The art of coming up with the most creative keywords for the app so when someone is looking for an app like yours, it will appear.
 In other words, your app is easier to find, which is exactly what it needs in order to succeed.
 If you are interested in learning more about app store optimization, here are some tips.

 As your app is in development, you should also be working on the microsite for your app.
 You can use this to keep people updated about your app and have it linked to any publicity.
-Talking about it builds a hype and continues to attract people even before the app is actually launched.
+Talking about it builds hype and continues to attract people even before the app is actually launched.
 It’s never too early to create accounts on social media platforms.
 That’s the easiest and most affordable way to market your app.
-And once you’ve set a release date for launch, you already have a following to announce when the app they’ve been waiting for is finally coming out.
+And once you’ve set a release date for the launch, you already have a following to announce when the app they’ve been waiting for is finally coming out.
 If you are unsure about how to maintain a social media page, check out these social media experts to learn from and find out the necessities for managing your social media.

 When trying to get in touch with a blogger, you should always have a personalized email just for them to grab their attention.
 Then you should link them to your microsite and launch date.
 If they don’t answer, try sending a reminder in reply to the previous message you already sent them.
 If they still do not answer and your app has already launched and you still desire publicity (as you should), email them again with stats and customer testimonials and maybe that would grab their attention.
 Never give up on marketing.
 The more, the better!

 Advertising is crucial to marketing your app.
 Pricing can vary depending on where you advertise and who you are trying to target but in the end, we think of it as an investment.
 App Install Ads are available via Facebook for you to use and abuse.
-Create an Ad and share on Facebook!
+Create an Ad and share it on Facebook!
 Any advertising is valuable to your app’s success.

-Now you know why app marketing is so essential and hopefully you understand the methods of marketing your app.
+Now you know why app marketing is so essential and hopefully, you understand the methods of marketing your app.
 It is never too early to start marketing your app and it most definitely is never too much.
-No matter the feedback, rating and reviews, or statistics, never assume your app is known and cannot grow any bigger.
+No matter the feedback, rating, and reviews, or statistics, never assume your app is known and cannot grow any bigger.
 Keep marketing your app.
 Be an appreneur!